Advisor Corner: Questions Prehealth Advisors Wish Their Students Would Ask

 New section

 There is a lot that goes into the process of preparing for and applying to medical school.
-It is always valuable to ask for help when needed.
-But are you asking the right questions?
+It is always valuable to ask for help when needed, but are you asking the right questions?

 New section